zyedidia/generic/stack/README.md

 func (s *Stack[T]) Pop() (t T)
 ```

+Pop removes the stack's top element and returns it\.
+If the stack is empty it returns the zero value\.

 ### func \(\*BADRECV\) Push

 ```go
 func (s *Stack[T]) Push(value T)
 ```

+Push adds 'value' places 'value' at the top of the stack\.

 ### func \(\*BADRECV\) Size

 ```go
 func (s *Stack[T]) Size() int
 ```

+Size returns the number of elements in the stack\.